sebvey/sebvey/README.md

 - 🌱 I’m currently improving my skills on Data Engineering thanks to Le Wagon Data Engineer Post Bootcamp Path.

 At present, you can see the [pysnake repository](https://github.com/sebvey/pysnake), a python version of the snake game, done during the Wagon Bootcamp.
 This app was coded when we were presenting our project proposal for the two final weeks of the bootcamp.
-The project was to develop an AI playing the game, and trained with reinforcement learning.
+The goal of the project was to develop an AI playing the game, trained with reinforcement learning.
 It hasn't been selected but will soon be done as a personal challenge.

 Interesting in the pygame repo :
 - Class implementation